iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 > You have to keep Bluetooth on to recieve alerts?!
 No thank you, I'm uninstalling this Edit In response to the reply below: I still dont want to walk around with my bluetooth on all day.
 Thats not good for my battery or privacy.<br> :date: __2021-03-10 20:01:37__

-> Used to work but now it hasn't checked for exposure since Feb 13th.
-It's up to date, I've uninstalled and reinstalled, phone restart, checked permissions.
-Nothing has worked.
-I'm uninstalling because it's not worth the waste of space.<br> :date: __2021-02-27 02:06:51__

 > This app is general , can be improved to reflect local zip codes with real time case tracking.
 Racial distribution makes this app racist.<br> :date: __2021-02-09 03:41:17__

 > L pi pl om 0<br> :date: __2021-02-03 15:23:00__